mharen/mharen.github.io/blog/2012/2012-11-amazon-prime-good-bad-and-possibly-ugly.md

 <strong>This brings me to the ugly.</strong>

 There are an increasingly large number of stories out there about the perils of working for huge retailers like Amazon.
-For instance, I recommend <a href="http://www.motherjones.com/politics/2012/02/mac-mcclelland-free-online-shipping-warehouses-labor">this fascinating tale</a> of what it’s like to work as a picker in a giant warehouse by Mac McClelland of MotherJones:
+For instance, I recommend [this fascinating tale](http://www.motherjones.com/politics/2012/02/mac-mcclelland-free-online-shipping-warehouses-labor) of what it’s like to work as a picker in a giant warehouse by Mac McClelland of MotherJones:
 <blockquote>

 I'll admit that I did start crying a little.
 Not at work, thankfully, since that's evidently frowned upon, but later, when I explained to someone over Skype that it hurts, oh, how my body hurts after failing to make my goals despite speed-walking or flat-out jogging and pausing every 20 or 30 seconds to reach on my tiptoes or bend or drop to the floor for 10.5 hours, and isn't it awful that they fired Brian because he had a baby, and, in fact, when I was hired I signed off on something acknowledging that anyone who leaves without at least a week's notice—whether because they're a journalist who will just walk off or because they miss a day for having a baby and are terminated—has their hours paid out not at their hired rate but at the legal minimum.
 Which in this state, like in lots of states, is about $7 an hour.
 Thank God that I (unlike Brian, probably) didn't need to pay for opting into Amalgamated's &quot;limited&quot; health insurance program.
 Because in my 10.5-hour day I'll make about $60 after taxes.